My Garden Zone Is

 Red Sunset Maple - There are many cultivars of the Red maple and one of the most popular in southern states is 'Red Sunset'.
 This tree has strong wood and can reach heights of 40 to 50 feet.
 'Red Sunset' is an excellent choice for anyone who wants a tree with vibrant shades of orange and red during the fall that lasts for many weeks.
 This maple also makes an attractive bonsai in a focal point in the landscape.

-Maple trees provide an abundance of beauty and color to any landscape setting.
 They are easy to grow, sturdy and typically low maintenance.
 In addition to brilliant fall color, maple trees also have attractive bark and a pretty shape that will compliment any landscape design.